nahomzoe/countries/README.md

 # Description

-    This is a basic country  app made with react/Redux.
+    This is a basic country  app made with react/Redux/Toolkit.
 It gives some basic info about a country.

-# To run on you local machine/computer.
+# run on your local machine

     - clone (https://github.com/nahomzoe/countries.git)
     - npm install